DenverCoder1/readme-typing-svg/README.md

 ## ⚙ Demo Site

-Here you can customize your Streak Stats card with a live preview.
+Here you can easily customize your Typing SVG with a live preview.

 https://readme-typing-svg.herokuapp.com/demo/